insure logo

 Key Takeaways

-• Insurance agents may earn a salary, a commission, a combination of the two, and a bonus, with total earnings ranging from $36,390 to $135,660 per year.
+• Insurance agents may be paid through a salary, commission, a mix of the two, or a salary plus bonus, with total annual earnings ranging from roughly $37,330 to $138,140.

-• The type of insurance an agent sells can impact their earnings.
-Life insurance pays the highest first-year commissions, but other types of insurance pay commissions on renewals.
+• The type of insurance an agent sells affects pay.
+Life insurance carries the highest first-year commissions, while other lines generate ongoing commissions on renewals.

-• Insurance agents must be licensed by their state, which involves taking courses and passing an exam.
+• Agents must be licensed by their state, which requires coursework and passing an exam.

 How do insurance agents make money?

-Insurance agents help people purchase insurance policies.
-Many agents specialize in a specific product type, such as life insurance, health insurance, or home insurance, but others may be able to sell multiple kinds of coverage.
+Insurance agents help people buy insurance policies.
+Many specialize in a single product line — life, health, or home insurance, for example — while others sell several types of coverage.

 What is a captive agent?

-An insurance agent who works exclusively with one insurer or agency is called a captive agent.
-Captive agents often earn a salary in addition to the commissions on each policy they sell, and they can benefit from the name recognition that comes from working for a well-known company.
+A captive agent works exclusively with one insurer or agency.
+These agents frequently earn a base salary on top of the commissions they generate, and they benefit from the brand recognition that comes with representing a well-known company.

 How much do captive agents make?

-Captive agents can earn income in several ways.
-Many are paid a salary by the parent company they work for, but they may also earn a commission.
-Some insurers and agencies even pay a bonus if you meet specific goals.
+Captive agents can be compensated in several ways.
+Many receive a salary from the company they work for, but they may also earn commissions, and some carriers and agencies layer on a bonus for hitting specific targets.

-The commission structure can pay out multiple times: first, when the initial policy is sold, and again each time the policy is renewed.
-(Or, in the case of life insurance, when a term policy is converted into a permanent or whole life policy.)
+The commission structure can pay out more than once: first when the policy is sold, and again each time it renews.
+(In the case of life insurance, a payout can also come when a term policy converts to a permanent or whole life policy.)

-Typical captive agent commission rates are 5% to 10% of the first year’s premium for home and auto insurance.
-However, commission rates can range between 40% and 100% of the first year’s premium for life insurance, depending on the type of life insurance policy
+Typical captive-agent commission rates run 5% to 10% of the first year’s premium for home and auto insurance.
+For life insurance, first-year commission rates climb much higher — between 40% and 100% of the premium, depending on the policy type.

 What is an independent agent?

-An independent agent is licensed to sell insurance policies without being employed by a specific carrier.
+An independent agent is licensed to sell policies without being tied to a single carrier.

 “I work for the client, not the company.
 I can shop around from dozens of insurance providers to find the best deal and the right fit,” says Alex Schlesinger, founder and CEO of Active Mutual and an independent agent.